VBK0-0/Hybrid-Approx-FIR-ASIC/README.md

 ## 🔍 Error Characterization & Corner Cases

-To evaluate the numerical impact of approximation, the FIR filter outputs were compared against the exact implementation across a range of input values.
-The results highlight how the architectural simplifications in the compressor networks affect the final filtered output.
+To evaluate the behavior of approximate compressors under extreme operating conditions, the FIR filter was tested with **high-amplitude input values**.
+These corner cases highlight how approximation propagates through the multiplier-accumulator pipeline.

+The following comparison shows the deviation of the **1-Error** and **2-Error** FIR filters relative to the **exact implementation**.

 <div align="center">